dsfellows/myfirstjekyll/README.md

 This site was designed as a very simple starter for helping learn how Jekyll works.

 See below for instructions on how to install this Jekyll site.
+These instructions assume that:
++ You  have a Github account
-These instructions assume that you already have a Github account, and [Github desktop](https://desktop.github.com/) set up on your computer.
-You'll also need administrator privileges on the computer you're using.
++ You have [Github desktop](https://desktop.github.com/) set up on your computer
++ You have a text editor such as [Atom](https://atom.io/)
++ You have administrator privileges on the computer you're using

 **Note: Jekyll is not officially supported for Windows.
 It should still be possible to install and run, but you may run into some difficulties.
 See "Troubleshooting" sections for help.**

 1. Install Jekyll and its dependencies on your computer.
-You'll want to use this [Programming Historian tutorial](http://programminghistorian.org/lessons/building-static-sites-with-jekyll-github-pages#section1); start with the section titled "Installing dependencies", and stop after the tutorial tells you to run the command ```gem install jekyll```.
+You'll want to use this [Programming Historian tutorial](http://programminghistorian.org/lessons/building-static-sites-with-jekyll-github-pages#section2); start with the section titled "Installing dependencies", and stop after the tutorial tells you to run the command ```gem install jekyll```.

+Note that some of the dependencies may take some time to install; even if your computer doesn't appear to be doing anything, wait until the command prompt (the thing that prompts you to type in new commands--usually your computer's name and your username, followed by a ""$"") reappears before typing in any new commands.
+This may take several minutes.

 ---